oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/domain-on-pv.md

    kubernetes                         ClusterIP      10.0.0.1      <none>           443/TCP              2d22h
    ```

    In the example, the URL to access the Administration Server is: `http://52.188.176.103:7001/console`.
-The default user name for the Administration Console is `weblogic` and the default password is `welcome1`.
-Please change this for production deployments.
+   The user name and password that you enter for the Administration Console must match the ones you specified for the `domain1-weblogic-credentials` secret in the [Create secrets](#create-secrets) step.

    If the WLS Administration Console is still not available, use `kubectl describe domain` to check domain status.